TheMrAI/TheMrAI.github.io/content/contemplation/BG3_characters/index.md

 Lae'zel has come full circle.
 She understood that life was about more than just combat and service, she understood that love is not weakness but strength, and most importantly, she understood that she doesn't have to be alone.
 That she shouldn't be.

 One way or another we get the hammer and with it, we can free Orpheus, at which point The Emperor forsakes us.
 Orpheus isn't too happy about how things stand.
 The Netherbrain is beyond our capabilities and someone has to become an illithid.

 After defeating the Netherbrain there are a number of endings for Lae'zel.
 She leaves alone or with Orpheus to liberate her people, or stays with you.
 In my mind either you or Orpheus had to become a mind flayer so is best for Lae'zel to go and liberate her people.
 Before she says a few final words for you:

 > Zhak von'n'fynh duj - source of my joy.
 Without you, I wouldn't have known warmth - only ice and fire.
 I can never forget you.
 Your name will be etched in our slates.
-You will be called Mla'ghir -liberator.
+You will be called Mla'ghir - liberator.

 ### The Dark Urge

+The Dark Urge is a special one.
+Unlike all the other characters the Dark Urge cannot be a companion.
+It can only be a player character, and if not selected as one, it will never appear in the game.
+It only has a past of mistakes that haunts them every step of the way and an urge pushing for him to commit heinous acts.
+What it did, or who it was is a mystery as it doesn't remember.
+All it really has, is the here and now.
+It can make choices now, regardless of its past or perhaps despite it.

+Since there is really no character there, we can't do for it what we did for the others.
+The Dark Urge, in my mind, can only be interpreted as a metaphor.
+Each of us, have some part we aren't proud of, each of us have our demons we have to battle every day, and it seems to me that in this regard for sure we all are a little like the Dark Urge.
+We have a past we cannot change, but we also have the here and now that we can.
+If you haven't already I implore you, try the Dark Urge and just substitute your demons to the ones it is fighting.

+As an example I will share you mine.
+For one, it may help to see this and second I would like to remember this journey as well.

 > As it was, so it is again.
 A hero has risen from a legacy of death.

 ## Notable non companion characters

-### Jaheira & Minsk

 ### The Moonmaiden & Dame Aylin